awsdocs/amazon-ec2-user-guide/doc_source/snapshot-ami-policy.md

    1. For **Target resource types**, choose the type of resource to back up\.
 Choose `Volume` to create snapshots of individual volumes, or choose `Instance` to create multi\-volume snapshots from the volumes attached to an instance\.

-   1. \(For AWS Outpost customers only\) For **Target resource location**, specify where the source resources are located\.
+   1. \(For AWS Outpost customers only\) For **Target resource location**, specify where the target resources are located\.
-      + If the source resources are located in an AWS Region, choose **AWS Region**\.
+      + If the target resources are located in an AWS Region, choose **AWS Region**\.
 Amazon Data Lifecycle Manager backs up all resources of the specified type that have matching target tags in the current Region only\.
 If the resource is located in a Region, snapshots created by the policy will be stored in the same Region\.
-      + If the source resources are located on an Outpost in your account, choose **AWS Outpost**\.
+      + If the target resources are located on an Outpost in your account, choose **AWS Outpost**\.
 Amazon Data Lifecycle Manager backs up all resources of the specified type that have matching target tags across all of the Outposts in your account\.
 If the resource is located on an Outpost, snapshots created by the policy can be stored in the same Region or on the same Outpost as the resource\.
       + If you do not have any Outposts in your account, this option is hidden and AWS Region is selected for you\.

    1. For **Target resource tags**, choose the resource tags that identify the volumes or instances to back up\.
 Only resources that have the specified tag key and value pairs are backed up by the policy\.